bjrmatos/electron-html-to/README.md

   },
   /* use rather dedicated process for every conversion,
-    dedicated-process strategy is quite slower but can solve some bugs with corporate proxy. defaults to electron-server strategy */
+    dedicated-process strategy is quite slower but can solve some bugs with corporate proxy. for a description of `electron-server` and `electron-ipc` strategy see [electron-workers docs](https://github.com/bjrmatos/electron-workers/#modes). defaults to electron-ipc strategy */
-  strategy: 'electron-server | dedicated-process'
+  strategy: 'electron-ipc | electron-server | dedicated-process'
 });
 ```